fuhrman-lab/academic-kickstart/content/post/515Y-926R-lab-protocol/index.md

 date: 2019-07-29
 ---

 **Critical operational note for those using this protocol: As currently written, *this protocol is not appropriate for new Illumina sequencing technology (i.e. patterned flow cells found in NovaSeq).* This is due to more serious index-hopping artifacts that are found in this new version of their platform.
-We will upload an updated protocol as soon as we have fully tested it.**
+We will upload an updated protocol, with unique dual indexing in the primers, as soon as we have fully tested it.**

 **As currently written, this protocol is *still appropriate with older platforms such as HiSeq 2500*, and we recommend Tufts' Paired-End 250 Rapid-Run Service (RL-PE250) service for our US collaborators ([Website with price info](http://tucf-genomics.tufts.edu/home/illumina_hiseq2500)).
 However, this platform is being phased out so may not be available for much longer.
 Moving forward, *MiSeq* will be the only platform to support 2x250bp reads that could support the currently version of the protocol.**